Rule 3901-5-09 | Agent licensing and appointments.

 (3) On-going license expiration dates after the initial license renewal for individual resident and non-resident insurance agent licenses with a limited line of authority, major line of authority or title shall be the last day of the agent's birth month every two years thereafter.

 (4) Non-resident business entities shall renew by the last day of September in odd numbered years.
-On-going renewal dates shall be the last day of September every odd numbered year thereafter.
+On-going renewal dates will be the last day of September every odd numbered year thereafter.

 (5) Resident business entities shall renew by the last day of September in even numbered years.
-On-going renewal dates shall be the last day of September every even numbered year thereafter.
+On-going renewal dates will be the last day of September every even numbered year thereafter.

-(6) All surety bail bond agents shall renew their surety bail bond license by the last day of February each year.
+(6) All surety bail bond agents shall renew their surety bail bond license by the first day of April each year.

 (K) Appointments

 (1) Within thirty days after the date the agency contract is executed or the first insurance application is submitted, each insurer shall file a notice of appointment with the superintendent regarding all agents who were newly appointed to represent the insurer.
 Additionally, within thirty days of a termination, each insurer shall notify the superintendent of any agents whose appointments were terminated by the insurer.
-The insurer shall specify the effective date of appointment or termination for each agent.
-The insurer shall identify each agent by the full name that appears on the agent's insurance license, national producer number or other such identification number as requested by the superintendent, and such other information as the superintendent may require.
+The insurer will specify the effective date of appointment or termination for each agent.
+The insurer will identify each agent by the full name that appears on the agent's insurance license, national producer number or other such identification number as requested by the superintendent, and such other information as required by the superintendent.

 (2) All individual and business entity agent appointments and terminations must be submitted to the superintendent electronically.

-(a) An insurer that annually appoints and/or terminates twenty-five or fewer agents may make non-electronic appointments and terminations.
+(a) An insurer that annually appoints and/or terminates twenty-five or fewer agents can make non-electronic appointments and terminations.

 (b) Any insurer that annually appoints and/or terminates more than twenty-five agents but that is unable to process electronic appointments and terminations must provide adequate documentation explaining its inability to comply.